-, Ferns Village, Wexford, Republic of Ireland
+Ferns Castle, Ferns Village, Wexford,

-Adjacent to the Castle is a wonderfully modern Visitors Centre which houses the ‘Ferns Tapestry’.
-Showing the history of Ferns in stitch work, from the arrival of St. Aidan in 598AD to the coming of the Normans in 1169, it is a credit to the local women who created it.
+Depicting the history of Ferns in stitch work, from the arrival of Saint Aidan in 598 AD to the coming of the Normans in 1169, the Ferns Tapestry remains a valuable historical artefact today.

 Originally Ferns Castle formed a square, with large corner towers; today the most complete tower contains a fine circular chapel, with carved ornaments.
 The tower also features several original fireplaces and a vaulted basement, while archaeological excavations have revealed a rock-cut ditch outside the castle walls.